 Perth at a Glance

-Living in PerthiStockphoto
+Living in Perth

-In addition to various family activities, expatriate parents are provided with numerous facilities for childcare and education.
-If both their parents work outside the home, kids under the age of five can spend the day at a not-for-profit community center or a licensed private daycare.
+In addition to various family activities, expatriate parents are provided with numerous facilities for childcare and schooling.
+If both of their parents work outside the home, children up to the age of five can spend the day at one of Perth’s many not-for-profit community centers or in a licensed private daycare.
 Other childcare options that allow for more flexibility are at-home daycares or hiring a nanny or au-pair for in-home care.
 You can find a suitable childcare service for families living in Perth on one of the following websites:

 International Schools and Higher Education